 Class Pricing: Click here to see our current pricing & lesson options.

-Annual Registration Fee: Effective 2020, each enrolled family will be charged a $36 non-refundable Annual Registration Fee, to be charged in January.
+Annual Registration Fee: Each enrolled family will be charged a $36 non-refundable Annual Registration Fee, to be charged each January (effective 2020.)
 Families enrolling after January will be prorated this fee based on the month they begin classes and will be billed within the week of their enrollment.
 (This fee only applies once a family has enrolled in a class; they will not be charged for simply setting up their Parent Portal.)

 Discounts: The Columbia Athletic Club (CAC) Member discount and Multiple Class Enrollment discount will be suspended until we can return to our previous group class programming at all participating locations.